Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Results

 \section{Results}

-We organised our analysis around the following aspects: a)~impact of significantly extending the search space in the optimisation process; b)~identification of promising methods for each dataset; c)~trade-off between exploration and exploitation in the search strategies; and d)~evaluation in the context of the chemical industry datasets.
+We organised our analysis around the following aspects: a)~usefulness of automatic composition and parametrisation of MCPS; b)~how efficient are Bayesian optimisation approaches (SMAC and TPE) in comparison to random search; c)~impact of significantly extending the search space in the optimisation process; and d)~identification of promising methods for each dataset.